AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/manage-settings.md

 description: Learn how Instructors access and configure in-room settings in Live Hub, including participant permissions, recording, AI assistants, and privacy.
 ---

-# Manage settings in Live Hub
+# Manage the room settings

 In a Live Hub session, Instructors can control participant permissions and room behavior using in-room settings.
 These settings allow you to manage participant interactions, what is captured in the recording, privacy, and AI-powered assistance features to ensure a structured and engaging session.